eberkund/campgesher/content/fees-and-dates.md

 parent = "About"
 +++

 Fee includes laundry, a Camp Gesher T-shirt, a camp picture and 13% HST.
-Transportation to camp on July 1 or July 25, 2019 and from camp on August 19, 2019 (to and from Toronto and Ottawa) is provided.
+Transportation to camp on June 30 or July 24, 2019 and from camp on August 18, 2019 (to and from Toronto and Ottawa) is provided.

 <table class="table vertical-responsive-table table-striped table-bordered">
   <thead>